Green City - Reykjavik

-It is important to note that many cities around the world have at least a couple sources of readily available renewable energy from the natural resources that are present in their specific region - be that solar, wind, hydroelectric, and/or geothermal.
+It is important to note that many cities around the world have at least a couple of sources of readily available renewable energy from the natural resources that are present in their specific region - be that solar, wind, hydroelectric, biomass, and/or geothermal.
 It must also be noted that Iceland has more plentiful natural geothermal and hydroelectric resources than most other cities in the world, thereby offering abundant options to Reykjavik for renewable energy.

 Iceland is home to glaciers, glacial rivers, volcanoes (mostly dormant, and some active), hot springs, geysers, and underwater volcanoes.
 This region of the mid-Atlantic ridge has frequent active seismic activity to this day.
 This does present Reykjavik with unique opportunities to create renewable energy from the abundant natural geothermal and hydroelectric resources on and surrounding Iceland.

 Here are the Green City Solutions Reykjavik best exemplifies: